 Cash flow problems can also cause stockouts.
 You may know how much inventory is needed, but without enough cash, you can’t purchase it.
 If low cash flow is causing stockouts, better planning and funding can help solve the problem.

 Services like Shopify Capital can help keep items in stock through quick and easy access to funds.
 Whether you’re going through a rough patch or preparing for the holiday season, you can use the money to cover inventory and reduce stockouts.
 There are no lengthy applications and you can receive money within a few days, then pay it back with a percentage of your sales.

 Inefficient stock replenishment

 Stock replenishment involves making sure you always have enough product to sell at the right time.
-Research suggests that between 70 and 90% of stockouts are caused by poor shelf replenishment practices, and only 10 to 30% from supplier shortages.
-Careful attention to stock replenishment has become increasingly important in the omnichannel retail environment, where you must provide the best possible product selection, whether online or in-store.
+Careful attention to stock replenishment has become increasingly important in the omnichannel retail environment, where you must provide the best possible product selection, whether ecommerce or in-store.

 There are many automated stock management systems available today to track inventory and order items based on your guidelines.
 It’s key to not only keeping items in stock, but also forecasting future demand, reducing mark-downs, and keeping customers happy.